peterbud/nuxt-query/README.md

 ## Module Hooks

-Nuxt Query provides a hook that you can use in your application if you need a more complex setup for Vue Query, like custom query client with centralized `onSuccess` or `onError` handlers, which would not be possible to configure with the options available in the `nuxt.config.ts`.
+Nuxt Query provides a hook that you can use in your application if you need a more complex setup for TanStack Query, such as a custom query client with centralized `onSuccess` or `onError` handlers, which would not be possible to configure with the options available in the `nuxt.config.ts`.

 The hook is called `nuxt-query:configure` and you can use it in a plugin to return a custom `QueryClient` object in the following way: